syncfusion-content/javascript-docs/js/TreeMap/Drill-Down-Support.md

 ### Rendering Treemap with specific drilldown level

-We have provided support to render treemap with drilled state based on the specified value from the below mentioned API.
+Treemap can be rendered only with the first level.
+After rendering we can drill to other levels.
+But in some scenarios, it must to change the level of initial rendering.
+Based on the specified value to the API, initial level of rendering should be changed.
+You can use the properties,

-•	[`drillDownValue`](../api/ejtreemap#members:drilldownvalue) – get the value of the tree         map item to render initially.
+[`drillDownValue`](../api/ejtreemap#members:drilldownvalue) – to get the value of the tree map item to render initially.

-•	[`drillDownLevel`](../api/ejtreemap#members:drilldownlevel) – get the level index.
+[`drillDownLevel`](../api/ejtreemap#members:drilldownlevel) – to get the level index.

 Additionally, we have open technique to process the [`drilldown`](../api/ejtreemap#methods:drilldown) activity.